emeralddd123/zero_day/0x00-vagrant/README.md

-this some cool shit about linux
+this some cool shit about linuxv